rafael2983/grabOSpy/README.md

 A simple Python script that grabs your current operating system (OS)

 Simply run it on a terminal/command prompt window after navigating to the directory where the script is stored, and execute it with Python.

+import platform

+print("Welcome to this simple program that tells you what operating system you're currently using!") print("")

+os = platform.system()

+# The reason for this if-statement, is to make sure that it emphasizes that the "Darwin" output = the core Unix operating system of MacOS, iOS, etc. It may be confusing for newbies otherwise

+if os == 'Darwin':
+    print("Current OS: " + os +
+          " (macOS, iOS, watchOS, tvOS, iPadOS, visionOS, and bridgeOS)")
+else:
+    print("Current OS: " + os)